speaking-portal-project-team-a/The-Speaking-Portal-Project/speaking-portal-project/src/test/test_files/test_output/readme.md

+# Test Directory

-###  This directory is used as file storage during unit testing.
+This directory is used as file storage during unit testing.

 ***DO NOT DELETE***